DevelopersLeague/Etherfunds/README.md

 3. make sure you have npm version ^8.5.5
 4. run `$ npm install` to install dependencies for react app
 5. run `$ cp .env.example .env.development.local`
-6. run `$ cd src/backend` to cd into the backend directorry
+6. run `$ cd src/backend` to cd into the backend directory
 7. run `$ npm install` to install dependencies for the backend
 8. open two terminals in one terminal run `$ npx hardhat node` to start a local blockchain
 9. in second terminal run `$ npx hardhat run --network localhost scripts/deploy_etherfund.js` to deploy the smart contract and copy the address printed in the terminal